-Pigs in a Blanket with Everything Seasoning & Parmesan are served with harissa ketchup and bourbon mustard for an elevated Superbowl favorite.
+Pigs in a blanket with everything seasoning & parmesan are served with harissa ketchup and bourbon mustard for an elevated game day favorite.
 These are honestly the best pigs in a blanket I’ve ever tasted!

 You guys are actually never going to believe this, but I think I understand sportsball now?
 I never thought it would happen, but here we are.
 I’m just as confused as you are!

 The story goes like this: On Sunday night, Marc and I went to a local bar for soft pretzels, poutine, and beer.
 And also because Marc wanted to watch the AFC championship game.
 Needless to say, I went for the booze, but then something happened.
 I actually watched the game.
 The Chiefs snapped some snaps, the Patriots touched some touchdowns.
 I felt the tension of all the dudes at the bar.
 And then!!
 I became a Rams fan, but I don’t know why!
 Maybe it’s because everyone was just so anti-Patriots.
 Did the bros at the bar initiate me into sportsball?
 Please DM with any hot tips.

 As I’ve said before, I tolerate sportsball because I really like the food associated with it.
 Occasionally, I will get emotionally involved in a Nevada Wolfpack game but mostly because it’s my alma mater, and I am *loyal*.
 (In fact, we’re going to the Pink-Out Nevada vs. Colorado State basketball game tonight!!).
 But usually, I am all about the eating component of sports.